sudoix/gitlab-CICD/README.md

 Install and configure gitlab on server

-Install and configure gitlab with external database
+TASK: Install and configure gitlab with external database

 Install and configure gitlab on docker and docker compose

+TASK: Install and configure gitlab with external database on docker and docker compose

 Install and configure gitlab runner on server